-Thank you for taking part in the 2018 Sri Lanka's Healthiest Workplace by AIA Vitality.
-In this, its first year, 53 organisations, representing a combined workforce of 2,221 employees, participated in the survey.
-The wider Healthiest Workplace survey, encompassing Australia, Hong Kong, Malaysia, Thailand and Sri Lanka, saw participation from 393 organisations, representing a combined workforce of 26,408 employees.
+Thank you for taking part in the 2019 Sri Lanka's Healthiest Workplace by AIA Vitality.
+This year, for the second round of the survey, 47 organisations, representing a combined workforce of 2,137 employees, participated in the survey.
+The wider Healthiest Workplace by AIA Vitality survey, encompassing Australia, Hong Kong, Malaysia, Sri Lanka and Thailand, saw participation from 426 organisations, representing a combined workforce of 26,456 employees.

 A growing body of research on corporate wellness indicates that proactive management of employees' physical and mental health can produce a range of important business benefits - including a reduction in absence, greater staff engagement and productivity, and a reduction in staff turnover.
-The aim of the Sri Lanka's Healthiest Workplace study is to better understand the interaction between employees' lifestyle choices, general health, and business critical outcomes such as engagement and productivity, with a view to positively adding to the evidence base in this area.
+The aim of the Healthiest Workplace by AIA Vitality study is to understand how the workplace can affect employees' health, and further relate the health of employees to their performance and engagement at work.
+This should assist employers in building the case to invest in the health and wellbeing of their staff.

 The study was developed by AIA Group Corporate Solutions (GCS) and is delivered in partnership with RAND Europe.
-Having inherited Britain's Healthiest Workplace that started in 2013 and has helped nearly 370 organisations, AIA brought this to Asia for the first time in 2017 to support organisations to improve understanding of their employees' personal health and wellbeing.
+Having inherited Britain's Healthiest Workplace that started in 2013, AIA brought this to Asia Pacific for the first time in 2017 to support organisations to improve understanding of their employees' personal health and wellbeing.